kksgandhi/personal_site/coherentism todo.md

 challenging yourself for learning vs sanity

 Explanation as a way to make your own thoughts clearer, consciousness is an explanatory venture.

+A lot of academic work is bullshit, but cherry picks what participants say in order to have the necessary trappings of an academic venture.

+philosophy not as a search for truth, but as a framework for answering questions means that everything can be true.

+Blood is compulsory